 High blood pressure (also called hypertension) is very common in adults.
 But it’s hard to know if you have high blood pressure as the symptoms aren’t noticeable.
 It can lead to serious health conditions like heart disease, so it’s important to get it tested regularly.
-Making small lifestyle tweaks, like getting enough sleep and eating healthy, can help you maintain a healthy blood pressure.
+Making small lifestyle tweaks, like getting enough sleep and eating healthy, can help you maintain healthy blood pressure.

 - What is blood pressure?